stevapple/swiftbox/README.md

 ### Upgrade `swiftbox`

-Upgrade to the latest version if `swiftbox` is installed in `/usr/bin`.
+Upgrade the current copy of `swiftbox` to the latest version.

 ```console
 $ swiftbox upgrade